ztianjin/rpc-client/README.md

   - connection pooling
   - failure detection and health checking
   - channel abstractions
-  - logging and timing statistics
+  - logging and timing statistics (via ostrich)

 It also provides convenient wrappers for fully encapsulating thrift clients (though it is agnostic to the RPC mechanism).